 Studies have suggested that certain substances in frankincense may be useful as a cancer treatment.
 Current research is limited, but early results appear promising.

-Here we will look at some clinical research studies why frankincense and myrrh might help to treat cancer.
+Below we will look at some clinical research studies why frankincense and myrrh might help treat cancer.

 Frankincense and Inflammation

 Frankincense contains boswellic acid, which may help fight inflammation.
 Inflammation causes redness, swelling, and heat.
 It happens after an injury and during many illnesses.
 The body uses inflammation to fight infection.
 When inflammation occurs, the body produces white blood cells as part of its defense mechanism.
 Inflammation also causes swelling, redness, and pain.
 Long-term inflammation, especially when it occurs in multiple areas of the body, is associated with a wide range of health issues, such as arthritis.
 In 2006, a study published in Planta Medica showed a number of ways the boswellic acid in frankincense might fight inflammation.
 The authors noted that Boswellic acid inhibits 5-lipoxygenase, and it might also target free radicals and cytokines.
 All of these play a role in inflammation.
 The role of frankincense in reducing inflammation could have important implications for cancer treatment.
 A number of

 In Chinese medicine, frankincense and myrrh have been combined as drug pairs in the same prescription for thousands of years, and their combination has a better therapeutic effect on diseases than a single drug.

 In the past, most of the studies on frankincense and myrrh focused on single medicines, and all aspects of research were relatively in-depth.
 However, in recent years, with the rise of network sciences such as systems biology and network pharmacology, drug combination has become a hot topic in modern drug research and a new trend in the development of modern drugs.